LoaloaF/DPre/README.md

 ## Installation and Setup

 The Python packages numpy, pandas and matplotlib are required.
-We recommend the Anaconda distribution of Python which includes many libaries for scientific computing.
+We recommend the Anaconda distribution of Python which includes many libraries for scientific computing.

 <b>Command line (recommended)</b>:
 Change into the directory you want DPre to be installed, for example /home/username/Anaconda3/Lib.
 Then run